Microsoft/azure-docs.pt-pt/articles/azure-monitor/app/status-monitor-v2-api-disable-monitoring.md

 ## <a name="parameters"></a>Parâmetros

 ### <a name="-verbose"></a>-Verbose
-**Parâmetro comum.** Utilize este parâmetro para a saída de registos detalhados.
+**Parâmetro comum.** Utilize este parâmetro para apresentar os registos detalhados.

 ## <a name="output"></a>Saída